fraher/a4app/README.md

 # A4app

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
+It is an application built using an online tutorial in order to learn the Angular framework.
+Further versions of this application will be for learning purposes only.

 ## Development server